robvanson/akouste/README.md

 *A simple stimulus table from the ABX example.
 Note the audio files need a common base URL: `https://upload.wikimedia.org/wikipedia/commons/`.*

 Stimulus tables are uploaded by **Open a Stimulus Table (.csv):**. *akoúste* is designed to work with local stimulus files.
 However, modern web browsers prohibit mixing the access of web URLs and local files.
-Therefor, it is not possible to access local audio files from *akousteCreate.html*.
+Therefor, it is not possible to access local audio or video files from *akousteCreate.html*.
 The examples given all use web URLs to access sound files.
 They are practical to debug the experiment.
 When the experiment is completed and ready for execution, the stimulus table can be uploaded and the experiment saved with **Save Experiment...**.
 If the file paths are entered correctly, the experiment file can be opened in a browser and the experiment will run with the local files (see [Browser settings](#Browser-settings)).
 There is a trick to save an experiment with URL stimuli and then save a *.js* file with the local file stimulus list next to it, the *Audiotest* example uses this trick.
 When started, the experiment will load the stimuli in the *.js* file.
 The button to downoad this *.js* stimulus table, **Download stimuli** will appear after uploading the *.csv* table.

 Stimulus files can be entered as full or relative paths or full URLs.
 When a comon base folder path or URL path is given in the **URL/path to audio:** parameter, eg, *./Stimuli/*, only the varying part of the path or URL has to be placed in the stimulus table.